-A core needle biopsy takes a sample of cells from a suspicious lump or area of tissue.
-The cells are looked at under a microscope.
-This test helps the doctor decide if it is sarcoma.
+A core needle biopsy is a procedure where a doctor takes a sample from a suspicious lump or area of tissue.
+A specialist (pathologist) looks at the cells under a microscope.

 The doctor uses a needle with a special cutting tool on the end.
 You usually have more than one biopsy taken.
 You will have a local anaesthetic injection to numb the area before the doctor puts the needle in.